-If last year is any indication, US National Parks are in for a banner year in terms of visitation.
-That means a lot of the places we love will be loved by a lot more folks than us… and that’s ok.
+If history is any indication, US National Parks are in for an increase in visitors.
+That means a lot of the places we love will be loved by a lot more folks than us… and that’s ok!
 We are happy to see new folks love our national parks.
-That’s one of the goals of our blog, but there is a lot visitors can do to make a visit to a national park better.
+That’s one of the goals of our blog.
+Increased visitation does put a strain on resources but there are many things visitors can do to reduce their impact and, in general, make a visit to a national park better.
 Here is our list of dos and don’ts for visiting the national parks:

 DO: Check in with a Park Ranger